 The African Field Epidemiology Network (AFENET) is a non-profit networking and service alliance of Field Epidemiology (and Laboratory) Training Programs (FELTPs), and other applied epidemiology training programs in Africa.
-Established in 2005, AFENET’s footprint has exponentially increased from the founding four member countries to operations in over 35 countries in Sub- Saharan Africa, including Djibouti and Somalia, in the Eastern Mediterranean region of the World Health Organization.
+Established in 2005, AFENET’s footprint has exponentially increased from the founding four member countries to operations in over 31 countries in Sub-Saharan Africa, including Djibouti and Somalia, in the Eastern Mediterranean region of the World Health Organization.
 Additionally, the organization has a presence in six countries in the Caribbean including the Dominican Republic, Trinidad and Tobago, Suriname, Saint Lucia, Grenada, and Jamaica.
 We are dedicated to supporting ministries of health in Africa to build strong, effective, sustainable programs and capacity to improve public health systems on the African continent.

 The network’s goal is to strengthen field epidemiology and public health laboratory capacity to contribute effectively to addressing epidemics and other major public health problems in Africa.

 - Developing Field Epidemiology Capacity in Africa